Premchand: Legacy

 Premchand was commemorated with the issue of a special 30-paise postage stamp by India Post on 31 July 1980.

 Premchand's ancestral house in Lamhi is being restored by the state government.
 An institute has also been set up in Lamhi to study his work.
 The Munshi Premchand Mahavidyalaya in Siliguri has been named after him.

+An Archive Centre in the name of Munshi Premchand has been established at the Central University Jamia Millia Islamia.
+It came to store the legacy of Premchand's writings as his famous story 'Kafan' was written by him in Jamia itself and it was first published in 'Jamia '.

-On 31 July 2016, Google showed a Google Doodle in honouring the 136th birthday of Premchand.
+On 31 July 2016, Google showed a Google Doodle in honouring the 136th birthday of Munshi Premchand.

 List of works

 Premchand wrote over three hundred short stories and fourteen novels, many essays and letters, plays and translations.
 Many of Premchand's works were translated into English and Russian after his death.

 Novels

 Short stories

 Several of Premchand's stories have been published in a number of collections, including the 8-volume Mansarovar (1900–1936).
 Some of his stories include: